nvra/CustomerNotification/README.md

 The provided solution has 3 routes.
 The apis return data in json/xml format.

 Attached is the postman collection for the below apis.
+The data for this api is from the file at "CustomerNotification\CustomerNotification.API\Data\data.json" This sample data.json file contains 5 users with ids "user1", "user2", "user3", "user4", "user5"

 1) New User registered
 https://localhost:44356/api/messaging/{userId}/new